Zero-Shot Image Classification Using Coupled Dictionary Embedding: Experiments

 Figure \ref{fig:tsne} demonstrates the 2D t-SNE embedding for predicted attributes and actual class attributes of the AWA1 dataset.
 It can be seen that our algorithm can cluster the dataset in the attribute space.
-The actual attributes are depicted by colored circles with black edges.
+The actual attributes are depicted by the colored circles with black edges.
 The first column of Figure \ref{fig:tsne} demonstrates the attribute prediction for AAg and AAw formulations.
-It can be clearly seen that the entropy regularization in AAw formulation improves the clustering quality, decreases data overlap, and reduces the domain shift problem.
-The nearest neighbor label assignment is shown in the second column, which demonstrates the domain shift and hubness problems with NN label assignment in the attribute space.
+It can be seen that the entropy regularization in AAw formulation improves the clustering quality, decreases data overlap, and reduces the domain-shift problem.
+The nearest neighbor label assignment is shown in the second column, which demonstrates the domain-shift and hubness problems with NN label assignment in the attribute space.
 The third column of Figure \ref{fig:tsne} shows the transductive approach in which a label propagation is performed on the graph of the predicted attributes.
-Note that the label propagation addresses the domain shift and hubness problem and when used with the AAw formulation provides significantly accuracy.
+Note that the label propagation addresses the domain-shift and hubness problem and when used with the AAw formulation improves the accuracy significantly.